YehiaMohamed00/Jetflix/README.md

 ## Installation and run it
 >Note: We Created a Framework from **scratch** such as laravel, node.js, etc. that deals with the backend components such as request handling, DB queries, DB model, MVC structured classes [backend](https://github.com/RemonEmad93/Jetflix/tree/main/backend)

-  - download the project folder
+  1. download the project folder
-  - creat DB jetflix inside mysql shell using the command `create database jetflix;`
+  2. creat DB jetflix inside mysql shell using the command `create database jetflix;`
-  - enter the database using the command `use jetflix;`
+  3. enter the database using the command `use jetflix;`
-  - copy .sql file from the folder of the project and paste it into the shell
+  4. copy .sql file from the folder of the project and paste it into the shell
+  5. **Make sure** to go to `/backend/public/index.php` and put the password and username your MYSQL database as indicated in the comments.
-  - then click on start.sh and it will run on localhost:8080
+  6. then click on start.sh and it will run on localhost:8080
-  - to have access as admin use one of these accounts:
+  7. to have access as admin use one of these accounts:
   ![image](https://user-images.githubusercontent.com/68864945/174668780-a56645a4-39d3-4773-b963-7347dd230588.png)
-  - to have access as user use one of these accounts:
+  8. to have access as user use one of these accounts:
   ![image](https://user-images.githubusercontent.com/68864945/174668869-230c11e0-7d49-49e4-a254-2658e82565e0.png)